Leave the airlines to us.

 Depart this morning for Chartres Cathedral to see the beautiful stained glass windows and learn about its Gothic architecture.
 Continue to Versailles to visit the intricate gardens and stunning palaces of the Sun King, Louis the XIV.
 Your visit includes the Hall of Mirrors, where the Treaty of Versailles was signed, and the breathtaking surroundings.
 Don’t worry if you don’t have time to cover every room of his vast palace.
 The best stuff is all in the gardens and grounds: all 1,976-acre gardens, 200,000 trees, 50 fountains and 620 jets of water worth.
 After leaving the gardens, it is a short journey into Paris.

 Paris is known as the “City of Light” for its role as a center of learning during the Age of Enlightenment.
 It was also one of the first cities to install street lighting.
 A morning sightseeing tour with an expert local guide shows you the city's most impressive monuments, from the magnificent Arc de Triomphe at the top of the Champs-Élysées to Napoleon's tomb at Les Invalides to the Gothic wonder of Notre Dame.
 Later, breeze by the crowds with your timed entrance to the Louvre and discover the many famous masterpieces that call it home.
 Insightful commentary from your local guide highlights the Mona Lisa, Winged Victory, Venus de Milo and more as you wander through the galleries.
 From its beginnings as a royal fortress to its current status as the world's most visited art museum, the Louvre has long been at the center of Parisian culture and home to a collection of 35,000 works of art from around the world.
 After, ascend to the top floor of the iconic Eiffel Tower for spectacular views over Paris.
+Tonight's highlight is a traditional French crêpe dinner.

 Travel to Avignon this morning aboard the high-speed TGV, one of the fastest trains in Europe.
 Explore beautiful Avignon as you see the imposing Papal Palace and the famous Pont Saint-Bénézet.
 Then drive to see the Pont du Gard, a Roman aqueduct preserved in almost perfect condition.
 A true marvel of Roman engineering, the 161-foot tall bridge aqueduct is still standing nearly 2,000 years after its construction.
 Our tour offers an exclusive guided visit to the third floor for a closer look at the structure's architecture and exceptional views.
 Continue to your hotel in Provence for the evening.